fastlane/fastlane/fastlane/lib/fastlane/actions/docs/capture_android_screenshots.md

 ## Clean Status Bar

-Screengrab can clean your status bar to make your screenshots even more beautiful.
+_screengrab_ can clean your status bar to make your screenshots even more beautiful.
 It is simply a wrapper that allows configuring SystemUI DemoMode in your code.
 Note: the clean status bar feature is only supported on devices with *API level >= 23*.